 Bellin College merit scholarships for students enrolling prior to fall 2017 is contingent on maintaining a 3.5 or higher cumulative GPA.
-Merit scholarship official review of the GPA will occur according to the recommended schedule above.
+Merit scholarship official review of the GPA will occur according to the recommended schedule below.
 All courses offered by Bellin College will be used to determine the GPA.
 (Transfer courses are not included in the Bellin College GPA.)
 The GPA will be reviewed, and the minimum 3.50 GPA must be attained for renewal of the Merit Scholarship.
-In addition to maintaining a cumulative GPA of 3.50, a Merit scholarship recipient must complete a minimum of 6 program credits each semester/term of enrollment beginning with the sophomore year.
-Both requirements must be met in order to continue to receive a merit scholarship.